-We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management about their own identification and assessment of the risks of irregularities.

-We obtained an understanding of the legal and regulatory framework that the company operates in, and identified the key laws and regulations that:
+We considered the nature of the Group's industry and its control environment, and reviewed the Group's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management and internal audit about their own identification and assessment of the risks of irregularities.
+We obtained an understanding of the legal and regulatory frameworks that the Group operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the CSS.
-These included the Standard Condition 19A of the Gas and Electricity Supply Licences and Standard Condition 16B of the Electricity Generation Licences; and - do not have a direct effect on the CSS but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included UK Companies Act and Ofgem's Standard Condition 19A of the Electricity and Gas Supply Licences and Standard Condition 16B of the Electricity Generation Licences; and - do not have a direct effect on the CSS but compliance with which may be fundamental to the Group's ability to operate or to avoid a material penalty.

-We discussed among the audit engagement team regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the CSS.
+We discussed among the audit engagement team including significant component audit teams regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the CSS.